 This asset mainly derives from an exclusive licence agreement signed in January 2015, where the Company purchased the patent rights surrounding the two main products it is working on for \$347,500.
 The directors concluded that no impairment was required at this stage and amortisation will commence once the two products are ready for marketing.
 Our audit procedures included:

-- Confirmation that the cost of intangibles is correctly recorded by agreeing the price to the supporting documentation. - Review of the directors' assessment on the intangible assets carrying value and challenging of the underlying assumptions. - Review of the events after the year end which could indicate that the carrying value of the intangibles is overstated.
+- Confirmation that the cost of intangibles is correctly recorded by agreeing the price to the supporting documentation. - Review of the directors' assessment on the intangible assets carrying value and challenging of the underlying assumptions. - Review of the events after the year end for indicators of impairment.